 Cirrhosis (Chronic Liver Disease)

-Jefferson is also designated a Live Donor Liver Transplant Center by the United Network for Organ Sharing (UNOS), the organization that administers the nation's policies on organ transplantation and procurement.
-The designation makes Jefferson a liver transplant program for both live donor and deceased donor livers.
+Jefferson Health is also designated a Live Donor Liver Transplant Center by the United Network for Organ Sharing (UNOS), the organization that administers the nation's policies on organ transplantation and procurement.
+The designation makes Jefferson Health a liver transplant program for both live donor and deceased donor livers.

-Transplantation specialists at Jefferson have developed innovative therapies to improve the quality of life for our liver transplant patients, including new antirejection protocols.
+Transplantation specialists at Jefferson Health have developed innovative therapies to improve the quality of life for our liver transplant patients, including new antirejection protocols.
 Our surgeons also use an innovative bloodless technique for removing the liver, eliminating the need for a blood transfusion and helping to improve the survival rate and reduce the length of hospital stay and infection.